 It is important that each student enrolled in a classroom which may expose the student to hazardous chemicals be knowledgeable of classroom hazards and the appropriate control measures.
-Students are encouraged to review hazardous chemical safety procedures described in the Emergency Procedures/Safety Plan; Chemical Hygiene Plan; and Exposure Control Plan Handbooks.
+Students encouraged to review hazardous chemical safety described the procedures in Emergency Procedures/Safety Plan; Chemical Hygiene Plan; and Exposure Control Plan Handbooks.
 All Safety Data Sheets/Chemical Inventory Management information is accessible via the RCC website for campus compliance.